x-atlas-consortia/cypress-data-ingest-board/README.md

 ## Setup

 You need to have node installed on your machine.
-Then after.
+Then after:
 ```
 npm i .
 cp example.cypress.env.json cypress.env.json